 No. It is entirely up to you if you want to take part.
-This study is completely separate from the care your child receives from their medical team.
+This study is completely separate from the care you receive from your medical team.
 We will not tell your medical team if you decide to take part or not.

-If you do not want to take part, choose the 'I/my child DO NOT want to take part in the interview' option on expression of interest form.
+If you do not want to take part, choose the 'I/my child DO NOT want to take part in the survey' option on expression of interest form.
 We will not contact you again.